carleyb/A-star-pathfinder-python/README.md

 ### Purpose
 The purpose of this project was to write a Python program called pathfinder which finds a path from a given starting tile to a goal tile in a grid of size N x N which indicates a topographic map.
-This is the implementation of the A* search algorithm in Python.

-### Task
 The A* search algorithm was implemented to find the shortest path.

 ### Version
 12 May 2020